adiwg/mdBook/mdtranslator/architecture/structure/binDirectory.md

 ## Directory Structure

-### bin Directory
+### /bin Directory

-The __/bin__ directory has only one file:
+__/bin__ holds scripts and binaries to access CLI methods:

-* __mdtranslator__ - a small script to call the "mdtranslator" CLI when requested from the terminal.
+* __mdtranslator__ - is a script to call the "mdtranslator" CLI when requested from the terminal.
 Note that the CLI is installed through a command in the gemspec.

 ![Project Directory](/assets/mdTranslator/dir_bin.png){caption}